Preface: Lincoln was right

 There has been some discussion circulating around the Interweb lately about the question of whether the “new” trend to buy “high-resolution” audio files with word lengths of 24 bits actually provides an improvement in quality over an audio file with “only” 16 bits.

-One side of this “religious” war comes from the people who are selling the high-res audio files and players (here’s one example of a site that makes such claims – although to be fair, I can’t find anything there that explicitly says that the reason their player’s quality is higher is specifically because of the extra bit depth).
+One side of this “religious” war comes from the people who are selling the high-res audio files and players.
 The assumed claim is that 24 bits makes a noticeable improvement in audio quality (over a “mere” 16 bits) that justifies asking you to buy the track again – and probably at a higher price.

-The other side of the war are bloggers and youtube enthusiasts who write articles called “24/192 Music Downloads… and why they make no sense” (which, if you look at the URL, is really an anti-Pono rant) and “Bit Depth & The 24 Bit Audio Myth”
+The other side of the war are bloggers and youtube enthusiasts who write things like (a now-removed) article called “24/192 Music Downloads… and why they make no sense” (which, if you looked at the URL, is really an anti-Pono rant) and “Bit Depth & The 24 Bit Audio Myth“

 Personally, I’m not a fan of religious wars, so I’d like to have a go at wading into the waters in a probably-vain attempt to clear up some of the confusion and animosity that may be caused by following religious leaders.